mpaulgreen/AI_Dev_blog/red-hat-ai-blog-post.md

 1. Handle common customer inquiries about telecom products
 2. Answer questions specific to the company's services, policies, and technical specifications
-3. Integrate with existing customer management systems
-4. Scale to support thousands of concurrent users
-5. Run across hybrid environments including on-premises data centers and cloud

 ### Solution Architecture

-Our solution will leverage Red Hat's AI portfolio to create a comprehensive, end-to-end workflow:
+Our solution will leverage Red Hat's AI portfolio to create a comprehensive workflow:

 1. Use InstructLab to customize a foundation model with telecom-specific knowledge
 2. Deploy the model using RHEL AI for experimentation and initial testing
 3. Scale and productionize the application with OpenShift AI
-4. Implement a RAG (Retrieval Augmented Generation) approach to access up-to-date product information

 Let's break down the implementation details.